ropensci/qualtRics/README.md

 ## Registering your Qualtrics credentials

-There are two ways to register your qualtRics credentials in R (your API key and institution-specific root url).
+There are two ways to register your Qualtrics credentials in R (your API key and institution-specific root url).
 The first option involves registering your credentials at the start of each R session:

 ```r
 qualtRics::registerOptions(api_token="<YOUR-API-TOKEN>", root_url="<YOUR-ROOT-URL>")